 Pastor Gandy and Kula identified the couple as prophetess Woodard and her late husband, Elder Ulysses Woodard.
-They both led the True Word of Deliverance Church of God in Prichard, Alabama, but for about two weeks now, they had been estranged.
+They both led True Word of Deliverance Church of God in Prichard, Alabama.
+But for about two weeks now, they had been estranged.

 “It (the estrangement) was very fresh,” said Gandy.